pulumi/docs/content/blog/pulumi-heart-google-cloud-platform/index.md

 ## Working with Kubernetes and Google Container Engine (GKE)

-Pulumi also makes it easy to deploy resources to Kubernetes with access to the full Kuberentes API, across all object types and versions, using the same programming language and IDE experience.
+Pulumi also makes it easy to deploy resources to Kubernetes with access to the full Kubernetes API, across all object types and versions, using the same programming language and IDE experience.
 You no longer have to switch tooling at the boundary between GCP and Kubernetes.
 Instead, Pulumi gives you a single programming model for both.